Lance Armstrong: Whistleblower lawsuit: 2010–2018

 In 2010, one of Armstrong's former teammates, the American Floyd Landis, whose 2006 Tour de France victory was nullified after a positive doping test, sent a series of emails to cycling officials and sponsors admitting to, and detailing, his systematic use of performance-enhancing drugs during his career.
 The emails also claimed that other riders and cycling officials participated in doping, including Armstrong.

 Landis filed a federal whistleblower lawsuit against Armstrong under the federal False Claims Act.
 The False Claims Act allows citizens to sue on behalf of the government alleging the government has been defrauded.
 The existence of the lawsuit, initially filed under seal, was first revealed by The Wall Street Journal in 2010.
 In the lawsuit, Landis alleged that Armstrong and team managers defrauded the US government when they accepted money from the US Postal Service.
 In January 2013, US Justice Department officials recommended joining the federal lawsuit aimed at clawing back money from Armstrong.

 In February, the US Department of Justice joined the whistleblower lawsuit, which also accused former Postal Service team director Johan Bruyneel and Tailwind Sports, the firm that managed the US Postal Service team, of defrauding the US.

 In April 2014, documents from the AIC case were filed by lawyers representing Landis in relation to the whistleblower suit.
-In these documents, Armstrong stated under oath that Jose "Pepi" Marti, Dr Pedro Celaya, Dr Luis Garcia del Moral and Dr Michele Ferrari had all provided him with doping products in the period up until 2005.
+In these documents, Armstrong stated under oath that Jose "Pepi" Marti, Pedro Celaya, Luis Garcia del Moral, and Michele Ferrari had all provided him with doping products in the period up until 2005.
 He also named people who had transported or acted as couriers, as well as people that were aware of his doping practices.
 One week later, the USADA banned Bruyneel from cycling for ten years and Celaya and Marti for eight years.

 In June 2014, US district judge Robert Wilkins denied Armstrong's request to dismiss the government lawsuit stating "The court denies without prejudice the defendants' motion to dismiss the government's action as time-barred."

 In February 2017, the court determined that the federal government's USD100 million civil lawsuit against Armstrong, started by Landis, would proceed to trial.
 The matter was settled in April 2018 when Armstrong agreed to pay the United States Government USD5 million.
 During the proceedings it was revealed that the US Postal Service had paid USD31 million in sponsorship to Armstrong and Tailwind Sports between 2001 and 2004.
 The Department of Justice accused Armstrong of violating his contract with the USPS and committing fraud when he denied using performance-enhancing drugs.
 It was reported that Landis would receive USD1.1 million as a result of his whistleblower actions.